-Michelle handles cases throughout the Commonwealth of Virginia, and is admitted to practice in state and federal courts including Virginia General District and Circuit Courts, Supreme Court of Virginia, Eastern District of Virginia, Western District of Virginia, United States Court of Appeals, and United States Bankruptcy Court.
-She has been listed in Super Lawyers, as a Rising Star in Healthcare since 2012, as a Virginia Business Legal Elite (under 40) since 2015, and recognized in 2017 by the Richmond magazine as one of the Top Attorneys: Outstanding Young Lawyers in Virginia.
-Michelle is a published author in Virginia Lawyer and Journal of Local Government Law: Virginia State Bar.
+Michelle handles cases throughout the Commonwealth of Virginia, and is admitted to practice in state and federal courts including Virginia General District and Circuit Courts, Supreme Court of Virginia, United States District Court for the Eastern and Western Districts of Virginia, United States Court of Appeals for the Fourth Circuit, and United States Bankruptcy Court.
+She has been recognized by Super Lawyers as a Rising Star in Healthcare since 2012, by Virginia Business magazine as a member of the Legal Elite in the categories of Young Lawyers and Health Law, and by Richmond magazine as one of the Top Attorneys: Outstanding Young Lawyers in Virginia.
+Michelle is a published author in Virginia Lawyer and the Journal of Local Government Law.
 She has also lectured to health care providers regarding various medical malpractice issues, and has lectured to law enforcement officers, private agencies, and attorneys regarding policing issues, the use of body-worn cameras by law enforcement, and FERPA.

 - United States Bankruptcy Court

 - United States District Court, Eastern District of Virginia

 - United States District Court, Western District of Virginia